 Humanitarian NGOs associated with Interaction should publicly proclaim support for the rights of all civilians irrespective of gender, with statements like those made by UNHCR.

-Human rights NGOs should approach the Ukrainian embassies, Foreign Ministry, and President’s office with dialogues about the legal and strategic benefits of amending this law.
+Human rights NGOs should approach the Ukrainian embassies, the Foreign Ministry, and the President’s office to discuss the legal and strategic benefits of amending this law.

 Human rights and humanitarian NGOs should engage in fact-finding on the impact of the travel ban on civilian men and boys in Ukraine, on the protection of families fleeing without their men, and on the extent to which women and children remain in danger to avoid abandoning their male loved ones.